rkiel/git-utilities/README.md

 }
 ```

+### Linux Step 5: Verify the installation

-Load the `profile.sh` and `rc.sh` into your current shell and verify correctness.
+Copy/paste the following to load the `profile.sh` and `rc.sh` into your current
+shell and verify correctness.

 ```bash
 {